Blame (Autumn Hill song)

 "Blame" is a song recorded by Canadian country music duo Autumn Hill for their second studio album, Anchor (2015).
-It was released to digital retailers through Wax Records as the album's lead single on March 3, 2015 and officially impacted Canadian country radio on April 23, 2015.
-"Blame" debuted at number 49 on the Billboard Canada Country airplay chart, and has since become the group's first top-five hit.
+It was released to digital retailers through Wax Records as the album's lead single on March 3, 2015, and officially impacted Canadian country radio on April 23, 2015.
+"Blame" debuted at number 49 on the Billboard Canada Country airplay chart, and later became the group's first top-five hit.

 Background and composition

 "Blame" is a country song written by Dave Thomson, Stephanie Chapman, and Christian Rada.
 Its instrumentation features guitar and banjo, with a syncopated vocal arrangement.
 The song incorporates elements of pop music in its production.
 Its lyrics discuss the destructive effects that laying blame can have on a relationship.

 One of the last songs chosen for the album, "Blame" was recorded in Nashville, TN in November 2014.
 The duo debuted the song during their 2014-15 Shake It If Ya Got It tour with Kira Isabella.
 They promoted the single through their social media accounts in January and February 2015 using the hashtags "#AH2" and "#Blame" before announcing the release date on February 26, 2015.
 The song was officially released to digital retailers on March 3, 2015.